kyleryvn/kyleryvn/README.md

 ## About
 * I'm a college student from New York studying software engineering :desktop_computer:
 * My favorite programming language is Java :coffee:
-* Outside of the tech world I'm a house and techno DJ :headphones:
+* Outside of coding I'm a house and techno DJ :headphones:

 ## Tools & Technologies